vinaya-class/vinaya-class.github.io/src/01-killing-and-harming.md

 Knowing they will die from using or drinking it, even accidentally.

 Using water strainers or robe.
-Determining a corner of the sanghati as a water-filter.
+Determining a corner of the saṅghāṭi as a water-filter.

 Result is not a factor.